Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

 \end{theorem}

-The critical aspect of Theorem \ref{thm form dot} is that $f$ and $g$ do not depend on the diameter of $U$.
+The important feature of Theorem \ref{thm form dot} is that $N$ and $p$ do not depend on the diameter of $V$.
 The proof takes the form of an analysis of three algorithms, which sequentially: (i) rearrange the configuration into well separated, connected clusters with at least two elements each; (ii) organize each cluster into a line segment; and (iii) split the segments into dimers and trimers.
-Collectively, the algorithms take as input an arbitrary configuration $U$ and $a \in \Z_{\geq 2}$, and return a configuration in $\D_{d,n} (a,1)$.
-It does not seem possible to appreciably simplify this process without introducing into $g$ a dependence on the diameter of initial configuration.
+Collectively, the algorithms take as input an arbitrary configuration $V$ and desired separation $a$, and return a configuration $W$ that has an $(a,1)$ DOT clustering.
+It does not seem possible to appreciably simplify this process without introducing into $p$ a dependence on the diameter of $V$.